 This is a combination of a Mega Clone and an ESP8266 WiFi chip on one board.
 Our guess is that like many boards made in China, this is only made by one or two factories, but sold under several names.
 Search for WiFi+Mega or ATmega2560+ESP8266.
-Here are some of the brands.
-Links to some supplers are at the bottom of this page:
+Here are some of the brand names though the board itself can also be unmarked.
+Links to some suppliers are at the bottom of this page:

 What You Will Need¶

 Deek Robot L298P Standard Motor Shield (or other approved motor controller)

 12-16V DC Laptop power supply to the Motor Shield (16V provides 14.5Vdc to the tracks for HO Gauge)*